computationalmodelling/virtualmicromagnetics/docs/developer-notes.rst

 virtual machines can be parameterised.

 Thank you for using Virtual Micromagnetics!
-If you create roles for your favorite software, consider sharing them with the community.
+If you create roles for your favourite software, consider sharing them with the community.
 You can create a pull request at our GitHub repository at (https://github.com/fangohr/virtualmicromagnetics), or contacting Mark at mark[dot]vousden[at]soton[dot]ac[dot]uk.